Barbell rows: proper form, muscles worked, and tips

 - Fix

 - Hinge at the hips until your torso drops to about 45 degrees or lower.
-I pull the bar to my belly button, not my sternum—that’s a common mistake that shifts tension off your lats.
-If you can’t maintain that angle, skip this variation and grab a chest-supported row instead.
+Pull the bar to your belly button, not your sternum—I learned that the hard way.
+If you can't keep that angle, skip the barbell row and grab a chest-supported row instead.
+My back thanks me every time I do.

 - Mistake